Budget-Babayaga/Grontainer/readme.md

 ## Installation
   - `git clone <repo url>`
   - `git checkout <name>-<project>`

-## Maven
- - Run `mvn clean install` in your local terminal in order to update dependencies.
- > The first time this is called it can take a while.
-This will depend on your network speed, what resources maven already has locally, and how many dependencies the project currently has.

 ## Contributing
   - In summary: Branch off of develop for each feature/bugfix/thing, submit a PR (with a review request) into develop when a feature/bugfix/thing is complete.